 Hospice Biographers, inspired by Roger Altounyan, also records memoirs free of charge.
 If you would like to find out more about this nationwide charity for end-of-life patients, please click here

-I have used archive photos to profile Dr Roger Altounyan here
+Barbara was named after her great aunt Barbara Collingwood who knew Arthur Ransome well.
+I have used archive photos to profile, her father, Dr Roger Altounyan here

 You can watch a profile caught on a film made by Fisons here: